 This is especially important when a new dog comes into the house.
 As a rescue dog foster and rescue dog adopter, I cannot even begin to tell you how employing these simple, common-sense measures avoids a whole list of issues that otherwise commonly occur during the first few weeks.

-For the first month (or permanently if the situation dictates), avoid as many potential guarding situations as possible.
+For the first month after a new dog comes into your house (or permanently if the situation dictates), avoid as many potential guarding situations as possible.

 It’s important to know that each time your new dog has an opportunity to guard, he learns that it works.
 So, the more situations you can avoid, the better.

 What does this mean?